rtulke/rweb/README.md

 sudo apt install -y git
 ```

-If you want to check in your changes for the pdiff project via git, you should also enter your name and e-mail address for git.
+If you want to check in your changes for the rweb project via git, you should also enter your name and e-mail address for git.

 ```
 git config --global user.name "Your Name" git config --global user.email "your@email-address.com"
 ```

-## Setup pdiff
+## Setup rweb

 ### Installation of the required Python3 modules